Yog9/shopping-cart1/README.md

 ## Summary

 Shopping Cart is an ecommerce website made with react.
-User can shop for shirts and add and remove items from  the cart.
+User can shop for shirts and also add and remove items from  the cart.

 ### Motivation
 The purpose of this project was to get familiar with React js.